mateodelnorte/meta/README.md

 npm i -g meta
-meta git clone git@github.com:mateodelnorte/meta.git cd ./meta meta npm install meta npm link --all
+meta git clone git@github.com:mateodelnorte/meta.git cd ./meta npm install meta npm install meta npm link --all npm link
 ```

-This will clone the meta project, `meta`, enter the directory, and then use `meta` to perform `npm install` and `npm link --all` in each directory listed in `projects` of the `.meta` JSON configuration file.
+This will clone the meta project, `meta`, enter the directory, and then use `meta` to perform `npm install`, `npm link --all` in each directory listed in `projects` of the `.meta` JSON configuration file, and link meta itself to be used as a global command.

 You can then write your command and test using `./bin/meta git gh [subcommand]`.